OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

        style n3 stroke-width:4px ;
    ```

 The Relation Ontology defines number of property chains for the `in_taxon` property.
 This allows taxon restrictions to propagate over other relationships.
-For example, the `part_of o in_taxon -> in_taxon` chain implies that if a muscle is part of a whisker, the muscle must be in a mammal, and not in a human, since we know these things about whiskers:
+For example, the `part_of o in_taxon -> in_taxon` chain implies that if a muscle is part of a whisker, then the muscle must be in a mammal, but not in a human, since we know both of these things about whiskers:

 ```mermaid
      graph BT;